phpsw/phpsw/README.md

 Data
 ----

 Almost all of the data we store in Redis can be considered disposable, the tasks overwrite most of it on each run.
-This is true of everything except the hash `phpsw:slides`, where Redis is the primary store for this data (Meetup has no way concept of talks or slides).
+This is true of everything except the hash `phpsw:slides`, where Redis is the primary store for this data (Meetup has no concept of talks or slides).

 As part of processing the data pulled in, we parse event descriptions based on a common syntax used across PHPSW events in order to derive talks, speakers and associated social profiles for each event (or at least the recent ones), and link in any slides we have stored.